replyve/replyve.github.io/faq.md

 Also if your device is employing intelligent background power consumption management, select allow or don't restrict background power usage.\
 (Settings -> Battery -> Background power consumption management -> Allow/Don't Restrict background power usage)

+If "Synced/Out of Sync" notification is disabled, enable it to keep Replyve running in the background.

+## Why "Synced/Out of Sync" notification needs to always enabled or shown?
+Replyve must be synced in the notification tray to receive calls or messages.

+If the notification is disabled or turned off, Replyve might stop running in the background when your are not using the app.

 ## How can I change my password?
 Replyve does not support changing password at this stage.
 So make sure to remember your password.